osmandapp/web/main/docs/user/navigation/auto-car.md

 3. Select [Search](#search) to enter a destination from the available search categories.

+4. Select **Free ride** to take a trip with an end destination not in the categories.

 :::note
 While driving, selected points can be [*announced*](#voice-prompts) when you approach or pass them.
 See the [*Voice prompts*](../navigation/guidance/voice-navigation.md) settings in the appropriate article to set up voice notifications.
 :::